Development of Portable Program System for Modeling Neutron-Physical Processes in Nuclear Reactor on Parallel Computers

 Example of (parallel) Jacobi solver in C-DVM for Laplace equation

-#define DVM(directive) /* This macros is blank for standard C compiler
+#define DVM(directive) /* This macros is blank for standard C compiler and used by C-DVM compiler */

 #define DO(v,l,u,s) for(v=l;v<=u;v+=s)